10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Explain the Plan Generally vs. Specifically

-Remember, though, that not everyone wants to know all of this information nor needs to know.
+Remember, though, that not everyone wants or needs all of this information.
 Who you tell all of the plan or part of it to is dependent upon you and them.

 So, be smart, reasonable, and empathetic when briefing your road trip plans.
 When you encounter someone who does not want to hear the whole plan, give them a brief overview.
 Hit the high points and give them enough to know the general concept of your overarching trip plan.